DispatchMe/slate/source/index.html.md

 Welcome to the Dispatch REST API documentation.
 Our REST API allows you to easily interact with our core business entities to implement your workflow in our platform.

+## Who should use this API?
+* Job sources and lead generation platforms for third-party networks of service providers (e.g. warranty companies, equipment manufacturers)
+* Service enterprises with multiple branches in a first-party network
+* Individual service providers who receive work from these sources

+Job sources, regardless of network type, must authenticate using [client credentials authentication](#client-credentials-auth), which will provide access to objects assigned to all service providers in the network.
+Service providers must authenticate using [user authentication](#user-auth).

 ## Signing Up

 If you're interested in using our API, please work with your account manager and we'll set you up with your credentials.
 Don't have an account manager?
 Provide your information here and we'll get back to you.